NYT92/mrm-downloader/README.md

 ### All Chromium browsers (Chrome, Edge, Opera)

 Due to these browser rules or limitations, you have to provide the browser cookies because we needed the Cloudflare cookies to work.
+> __Notice: You have to re-enter the cookies every time you see the Cloudflare DDOS page being loaded since it will always load it when the IP address has been switched or the cookies have already expired within 24 hours.
+We will warn you if your cookies is expired and detected that you actually downloaded the Cloudflare ddos page instead of the images.__

 + To get the cookies:
   - On the Myreadingmanga's website, open the console (Ctrl+Shift+I) or (F12) and then go to the Network tab and refresh the page